abbasdgr8/ticketing-search-app/README.md

 # ticketing-search-app
-Implementation of a CLI application to search ticketing data and return results in a human readable format.
+Implementation of a (Kotlin) CLI application to search ticketing data and return results in a human readable format.

 ## Pre-Requisites